k8everett/CS5001-Matching-Game/README.md

 # CS5001-Matching-Game
 Kate Everett\
-CS5001: Introduction to Computer Science\
+CS5001: Introduction to Computer Science (Python)\
 Northeastern University\
-Fall 2020\
+Fall 2020

 This program, written in Python, allows a user to play a memory matching game with either 8, 10, or 12 cards.
 They may choose from a variety of theme options for their cards.
 There is a leaderboard which keeps track of